Frequently Asked Questions

 Yes.
 You will find them either in the shower room or sleeping units.

 Yes.
 The hut system is built completely off grid and electricity is created by our solar panels.
 There are outlets in each hut and in the kitchen area so you can charge your devices and be ready to go for the next day.
-For eBikes, you will need to use the generator in the bathroom.
+For eBikes, you will use the generator stored in the bathroom.
+Pull the generator onto the deck to charge the bikes.
 You can charge as many eBikes as needed.

 Our hut locations are set up with 2 separate bunk houses and a common kitchen and bathroom.
-If you would like a private kitchen and bathroom, you should book the entire hut for your stay and then no one else will be staying on the property for the dates you are there.
+If you would like a private kitchen and bathroom, you should book both huts for your stay and then no one else will be staying on the property for the dates you are there.

 Yes.
-When booking your reservation, you will be given the option to book the entire hut as a Private Hut for 12 Riders (private kitchen).
-No one else will be staying on the property for the dates you are there.
+When booking your reservation, you will be given the option to book both huts which guarantees no one else will be staying on the property for the dates you are there.

 Each hut location has two bunkhouses with bunk beds and a futon sleeping a total of 6 people in each bunkhouse.
 The only exception is Hatch Hut where there are three bunkhouses sleeping 6, 4, and 2 respectively.

 Yes.
-There is a separate designed route that shows where eBikes can ride.
-Each hut has a gas-or propane powered generator to charge your eBike so you have a full battery to continue to the next hut.
+There is a separate designed route that shows where eBikes can ride. eBikes must follow the eBike route and are not allowed on the singletrack on days 1, 3 and 5.
+Each hut has a gas or propane powered generator to charge your eBike so you have a full battery to continue to the next hut.
 Please respect other guests at the hut and do not use generators after 10:00pm.
-Extra gas for the generator will be available alongside the generator if needed.
+Extra gas will be available alongside the generator if needed.
 Please do NOT plug your eBikes into the outlets in the huts.

 Yes.
+There's nothing we love more than families and friends enjoying the outdoors together!
 We have plenty of parking at each hut.
 We have comfortable chairs and relaxing hammocks that will be waiting for you to kick back, pick up a book or just sit and enjoy the beautiful, peaceful backcountry.
+You need to book the semi-private or full private option to use the parking so we can control the number of cars at each hut.
+If you have questions please call our office at 702-596-2953 option 1.

 For about 80% of the route you will have cell service and 65% of the route LTE internet with the exception to Hell's Backbone where we have installed Satellite WiFi.
 Here are the current signal strengths at each hut.

-Hell’s Backbone Hut – Very Strong WiFi access
+Hell’s Backbone Hut – Very Strong 2.4gh WiFi access only - No service providers

 We are currently taking reservations for the entire Aquarius Trail Hut System.